RemyDeWolf/rainbow/README.md

 To test an implementation, it needs to be implemented in each language to benchmark.

-Example of python compute function for some array computation:
+Example of a python function doing some array computation:

 ```python
 def compute():